openFyde/getting-started/README.md

 ## Boot from the image

-We need to write the previously generated disk image onto a USB storage device (preferably a higher speed USB HDD), at least 8GB capacity is required.
+We need to write the previously generated disk image onto a USB storage device (preferably a higher-speed USB HDD), at least 8GB capacity is required.